epw/consensus/consensus_voices.md

 ## Anchors

+\begin{Player}

 When we say that Mages are the pinnacle of humanity, we mean it.
 But that’s not always a good thing, right?
 The thing about being at an edge of humanity is that it’s easy for a Mage to step over the line, and that means no longer being human.
 Your Anchors are the things that keep you on this side of the line.
 A loved one who knows nothing about magic, an estate bound up in the history of your family, the stray cat you took in off the street, or the picture of your brother who died the day you Awakened.
 Anchors are beings, or physical objects, that keep you grounded in the mortal world.
 But they also hold you back from your fullest potential.
 Do you want to shed the shackles of your Anchors in order to transcend, or remain among them, being a little bit better, but know you will never reach your full potential?

 Anchors cannot be magical in nature.
 Other Mages, spirits you’ve summoned, enchanted items, these things aren’t grounded enough in reality to keep you there.
 Your pet cat who brings you comfort, fine.
 Your cat familiar, not so fine.

+\end{Player}

+\begin{MC}

+Anchors are some of the most powerful story elements you have available.
+They are people or things that your players have specifically told you their characters care about, and losing them is always a dramatic moment.
+Indeed, simply threatening an Anchor is enough to force a Mage to make a choice, whether to react or not, which they always learn from.

+\end{MC}

 ### Starting Anchors

+\begin{Player}

-All characters start with Anchors, which say things about who they have been so far.
+Your character starts with Anchors, which say things about who they have been so far.
 Each playbook suggests different Anchors in the starting categories.
 As you choose them, think about how they keep you grounded, and human.
 Also think about what you need to do to keep them in your life, be it paying rent on an apartment, or taking care of a loved one.
 Note that you can choose to forego any of these Anchors, but you may be starting yourself at a disadvantage.

 Starting Anchors fall under three categories: Shelter Anchors, Connection Anchors, and Memories Anchors.